bdcht/amoco/README.rst

 Description
 ===========

-Amoco is a python package dedicated to the (static) analysis of binaries.
+Amoco is a python (>=3.7) package dedicated to symbolic analysis of binaries.

 It features: